Major & Minor Requirements

 • No internship credit may be applied to the major (internship credits do count toward graduation, however).

-• Courses for the major may not be taken with the Pass/Fail or Credit/No Credit option (with the exception of the one studio art course).
+• Courses for the major may not be taken with the Pass/No Pass or Credit/No Credit option (with the exception of the one studio art course).

 Distribution & Credit